TBen2000/Pretix2Nextcloud/README.md

 <br>

-This tool retrieves registration data for a specific event from Pretix, converts it into desired Excel formats and uploads it to Nextcloud.
-This project was developed for the KV Stuttgart of the SWD-EC and is therefore not universally applicable.
+This tool retrieves registration data for a specific event from Pretix, converts it to the desired Excel format and uploads it to Nextcloud.
+This project was developed for the SWD-EC, so the Docker images are not universally applicable.
+However, the Python code can be used as a reference implementation for similar use cases.

 <br>